savina0202/JavaVuser_QuickFixJ/README.md

 # Performance test a trading system POC using Loadrunner

-The POC is to prove that the performance test for a trading system can be done using Loadrunner Java Vuser protocol.
-The script uses QuickFIX/J library to simulate FIX protocal order flow between a client and a server (accepter).
+The PoC is to prove that the performance test for a trading system can be done using Loadrunner Java Vuser protocol.
+The script uses QuickFIX/J library to simulate FIX protocal order flow between a client (Initiator) and a server (accepter).

-In anohter words, it allows Loadrunner to behave like a FIX trading client that logs on to a FIX gateway and sends NewOrderSingle message, measuring latency and validating ExecutionReport response - just like a real trading front-end would do.
+In anohter words, it allows Loadrunner to behave like a FIX trading client that logs on to a FIX gateway and sends `NewOrderSingle` message, measuring latency and validating ExecutionReport response - just like a real trading front-end would do.

 ## 🎯 Overview

-This is a proof of concept (PoC) based on the FIX protocol, using a client–server architecture, where LoadRunner acts as the client and interacts with the server:
+* client–server architecture, where LoadRunner acts as the client and interacts with the server
 * Establishes socket connections between client and the trading server
-* Generates and sends realistic FIX orders (NewOrderSingle) and receive the trading execution report from the server for this order
+* Generates and sends realistic FIX orders `NewOrderSingle` and receive the `trading execution report` from the server for this order
 * Measures the trading transaction performance and response times
 * Simulates real-world trading load for performance testing